pingcap/docs-cn/faq/manage-cluster-faq.md

 ### How to safely stop TiDB?

-Kill all the services using `kill` directly.
-The components of TiDB will do `graceful shutdown`.
+- If a load balancer is running (recommended): Stop the load balancer and execute the SQL statement `SHUTDOWN`.
+Then TiDB waits for a period as specified by [`graceful-wait-before-shutdown`](/tidb-configuration-file.md#graceful-wait-before-shutdown-new-in-v50) until all sessions are terminated.
+Then TiDB stops running.

+- If no load balancer is running: Execute the `SHUTDOWN` statement.
+Then TiDB components are gracefully stopped.

 ### Can `kill` be executed in TiDB?

+- Kill DML statements:

-- You can `kill` DML statements.
-First use `show processlist` to find the ID corresponding with the session, and then run `kill tidb [session id]`.
+    First use `information_schema.cluster_processlist` to find TiDB instance address and session ID, and then run the kill command.

+    TiDB v6.1.0 introduces the Global Kill feature (controlled by the `enable-global-kill` configuration, which is enabled by default).
+If Global Kill is enabled, just execute `kill session_id`.

+    If the TiDB version is earlier than v6.1.0, or the Global Kill feature is not enabled, `kill session_id` does not take effect by default.
+To terminate a DML statement, you should connect the client directly to the TiDB instance that is executing the DML statement and then execute the `kill tidb session_id` statement.
+If the client connects to another TiDB instance or there is a proxy between the client and the TiDB cluster, the `kill tidb session_id` statement might be routed to another TiDB instance, which might incorrectly terminate another session.
+For details, see [`KILL`](/sql-statements/sql-statement-kill.md).

-- You can `kill` DDL statements.
-First use `admin show ddl jobs` to find the ID of the DDL job you need to kill, and then run `admin cancel ddl jobs 'job_id' [, 'job_id'] ...`.
+- Kill DDL statements: First use `admin show ddl jobs` to find the ID of the DDL job you need to terminate, and then run `admin cancel ddl jobs 'job_id' [, 'job_id'] ...`.
 For more details, see the [`ADMIN` statement](/sql-statements/sql-statement-admin.md).

 ### Does TiDB support session timeout?

-TiDB does not currently support session timeout at the database level.
-At present, if you want to achieve timeout, when there is no LB (Load Balancing), you need to record the ID of the initiated Session on the application side.
-You can customize the timeout through the application.
-After timeout, you need to go to the node that initiated the Query Use `kill tidb [session id]` to kill SQL.
-It is currently recommended to use an application program to achieve session timeout.
-When the timeout period is reached, the application layer will throw an exception and continue to execute subsequent program segments.
+TiDB currently supports two timeouts, [`wait_timeout`](/system-variables.md#wait_timeout) and [`interactive_timeout`](/system-variables.md#interactive_timeout).

 ### What is the TiDB version management strategy for production environment?
 How to avoid frequent upgrade?